 Think of how you would feel if this plate of food was set in front of you in a restaurant!
 Table for two please.

 Cooking half a ham is sort of silly for one or two or even three or four people.
 What if you could make just the right amount?
-I remember in years past when my Mother and Grandmother would literally spend all day in the kitchen for a holiday meal preparing 10 or 12 separate dishes.
-I love to have a special meal but don’t have the luxury of that much time.
+In years past my Mother would spend all day in the kitchen for a holiday meal preparing 10 or 12 separate dishes.
+I love to have a special meal but don't have the luxury of that much time and I do not buy the precooked store food that's so popular.
+With all due respect, being too lazy to cook is how got to the point to need obesity surgery.

-This meal just tastes like you did, but the truth is that it takes 30 minutes!
-This is a perfect Holiday or Sunday Dinner – it is delicious and there is plenty.
+This meal just tastes like you spent all day, but the truth is that it takes 30 minutes!
+This is a perfect Holiday or Sunday Dinner - it is delicious and there is plenty.
 Make our Pink Pickled Eggs ahead of time to devil, or you can make regular deviled eggs.

 - One 8 ounce ham steak - cut in half - I buy Jones or Hormal Cure 81 and divide for 2